smichaelsen/backup-paperless/README.md

 * Set a password (you will need it to decrypt the backups later).
 * Set remote server credentials
 * Make sure your machine has SSH access to the remote machine.
+* Adjust `EXPORT_MOUNT` to where the export folder of your paperless is mounted.

 ## Perform backup